Tyson Bagent: 2018 season

 Bagent became the starting quarterback for the Shepherd Rams as a freshman in 2018 and made his debut on September 1, 2018, against the Notre Dame Falcons, throwing for 518 yards on 36 completions and 54 attempts with three touchdowns in the 35–33 loss.
 His completions, attempts, and passing yards were all school records.
 A week later against Glenville State, Bagent was named Mountain East Conference (MEC) Offensive Player of the Week when he completed 32 of 41 passes for 378 yards and four total touchdowns in a 41–24 win.
 In their 27–7 road win against West Virginia State, Bagent would win the award for the second-straight week with a 318-yard, two-touchdown performance.
-Against WV Wesleyan, Bagent set the school and MEC record for touchdown passes in a single game with seven in Shepherd's 58–35 win.
+Against West Virginia Wesleyan, Bagent set the school and MEC record for touchdown passes in a single game with seven in Shepherd's 58–35 win.

 Following the end of the season, Bagent earned First-team All-MEC honors.
 He finished 253 for 387 in passing attempts, with 3,029 passing yards on 29 touchdowns to just 13 interceptions.
 Bagent was also awarded Third-team Don Hansen All-Regional.